Stool guaiac test

 - Horseradish

 Some medicines may interfere with the test.
-These include vitamin C, aspirin, and NSAIDs such as ibuprofen and naproxen.
+These include vitamin C, aspirin, and nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen and naproxen.
 Ask your provider if you need to stop taking these before the test.
 Never stop or change your medicine without first talking to your provider.
+In particular, high amounts of vitamin C for 3 days before the test could cause a false negative.

 How the Test will Feel